2013 THEME: "UN PEACEKEEPING: ADAPTING TO NEW CHALLENGES"

 Since its beginning in 1948, United Nations peacekeeping has evolved into one of the main tools used by the international community to manage complex crises that threaten international peace and security.

-The International Day of United Nations Peacekeepers, which is commemorated each year on the 29th of May, is an occasion to salute the 120,000 peacekeepers serving in 17 missions in some of the world's most volatile and dangerous environments.
+The International Day of United Nations Peacekeepers, which is commemorated each year on the 29th of May, is an occasion to salute the more than 111,000 peacekeepers serving in 15 missions in some of the world's most volatile and dangerous environments.
 This Day is also a time to mourn fallen peacekeepers.
-During its history, nearly 3,000 “Blue Helmets" have died devoting their lives to peace, including 112 men and women in 2011.
+During its history, more than 3,100 "Blue Helmets" have died devoting their lives to peace, including 111 men and women in 2012.

+More than ever, UN Peacekeeping is a flexible tool.
+UN Peacekeeping works.
 Currently, UN Peacekeeping operations receive contributions of military and police personnel from 116 Member States.
-This impressive number reflects growing global confidence in the value of United Nations Peacekeeping as a tool for collective security.
-It also demonstrates the strength and breadth of the partnership that the UN Organization has with the countries, large and small, that make it up.
+This impressive number reflects strong global confidence in the value of United Nations Peacekeeping as a tool for collective security.